triton-inference-server/tutorials/Popular_Models_Guide/StableDiffusion/README.md

    > This error is also seen in standalone applications outside of the Triton Inference Server
    > and believe this is due to an interaction between imported python modules.

-2. The diffusion backend  doesn't support a secondary refiner model.
+2. The diffusion backend doesn't support using a refiner model.